 People are working from home more, dining out less and have had their routines upended in countless minor ways by COVID-19 precautions.
 This alters how and when a lot of household goods are used.
 To make things more complex, the change isn’t uniform - city, suburb and town routines are affected in different ways and the picture shifts from state to state.

 On the supply side, brands themselves are changing.
 Some categories have seen pricing changes, some are simply not available due to supply chain interruptions.
-Competitor price ranges are shifting constantly under the pressure of the pandemic, and that has its own effect on loyalties and behaviors.
+Competitor price ranges are constantly shifting under the pressure of the pandemic, and that has its own effect on loyalties and behaviors.

 Are your customers scared and anxious?
 Are they frustrated or angry?
 Are they longing for comfort, or bored and looking for new experiences?
 Mindsets and motivations are changing as the pandemic continues, but without knowing how people feel, predicting what they will do or buy becomes far harder.